Astronaut Michael Collins, Apollo 11 pilot, dead of cancer | Technology

 Though he travelled some 238,000 miles to the moon and came within 69 miles, Collins never set foot on the lunar surface like his crewmates Aldrin and Armstrong, who died in 2012.
 None of the men flew in space after the Apollo 11 mission.

 “It's human nature to stretch, to go, to see, to understand,” Collins said on the 10th anniversary of the moon landing in 1979.
 “Exploration is not a choice really — it's an imperative, and it's simply a matter of timing as to when the option is exercised.”
-Collins spent the eight-day mission piloting the command module,.
+In a statement, acting NASA administrator Steve Jurczyk said: “Whether his work was behind the scenes or on full view, his legacy will always be as one of the leaders who took America's first steps into the cosmos.”
+Collins spent the eight-day mission piloting the command module.
 While Armstrong and Aldrin descended to the moon's surface in the lunar lander, Eagle, Collins remained alone in the command module, Columbia.

 “I guess you're about the only person around that doesn't have TV coverage of the scene,” Mission Control radioed Collins after the landing.